Int-Association-of-Dental-Students/IADS-backend-env/README.md

 # ☕️ IADS Web Application Backend

 Welcome to the **IADS Web Application Backend** GitHub repository!
 This repository is the central hub for the backend of the main web application of IADS.
 Here, we maintain two branches for development and production (live).
-This README will guide you through the branch structure and how to work with this repository to add, modify, and edit IADS Web Application's API endpoint.
+This README will guide you through the branch structure and how to work with this repository to add, modify, and edit IADS Web Application's API endpoints.

+The documentation of the APIs can be found <a href="https://documenter.getpostman.com/view/17300405/2s9YsDiuD2">HERE</a>

 ## Branch Structure
 - 🚀 **main**: The production branch for the main site.